mlaux1/rl-blox/README.md

 pip install -e .
 ```

-To be able to run the provided examples use `pip install -e ".[examples]"`.
+To be able to run the provided examples use `pip install -e '.[examples]'`.
-To install development dependencies, please use `pip install -e ".[dev]"`.
+To install development dependencies, please use `pip install -e '.[dev]'`.
-You can install all optional dependencies using `pip install -e ".[all]"`.
+You can install all optional dependencies using `pip install -e '.[all]'`.

 ## Getting Started